borntofrappe/game-development/Utils/Timer/README.md

 end
 ```

-It stores a reference to the input table (consider `circle` or `circle1` from the snippets above), as well as another table, `keyValuePairs`.
+The idea is to stores a reference to the input table (consider `circle` or `circle1` from the snippets above), as well as another table, `keyValuePairs`.

 ```lua
 local definition = {